 The .exe extension on a filename indicates an executable file.
 Executable files may, in some cases, harm your computer.
 Therefore, please read below to decide for yourself whether the wmplayer.exe on your computer is a Trojan that you should remove, or whether it is a file belonging to the Windows operating system or to a trusted application.

-Description: wmplayer.exe is located in a subfolder of "C:\Program Files".
+Description: The original wmplayer.exe from Microsoft is an important part of Windows, but often causes problems.
+Wmplayer.exe is located in a subfolder of "C:\Program Files".

 Wmplayer.exe is a Windows core system file.
-File wmplayer.exe is a trustworthy file from Microsoft.
-Program uses ports to connect to a LAN or the Internet.
-Therefore the technical security rating is 4% dangerous, however also read the users reviews.
+The wmplayer.exe file is a trustworthy file from Microsoft.
+Therefore the technical security rating is 1% dangerous, however you should also read the user reviews.

 Recommended: Identify wmplayer.exe related errors

 Is wmplayer.exe a virus?
 No, it is not.
 The true wmplayer.exe file is a safe Microsoft Windows system process, called "Windows Media Player".